-Prerequisite or Corequisite: MLIS 7200 with a grade of "B" or better or consent of the instructor.
-An examination of the administration and context of special libraries and information centers.
-Management, user services, technical services, collections, facilities, and marketing are addressed.
+Prerequisite or Corequisite: MLIS 7200 with a grade of "B" or better.
+An examination of the contexts and administrative functions of special libraries and information centers.
+Management policies and practices, user services, technical services, collections, facilities, and outreach are addressed.